CrisH2307/6ixPathConnection/README.md

 + (https://networkx.org/documentation/networkx-1.11/reference/generated/networkx.drawing.layout.fruchterman_reingold_layout.html)
 + (https://noesis.ikor.org/wiki/algorithms/visualization#h.p_d8oCA05tzRbA)

-**Fruchterman-Reingold** is a force-directed graph drawing algorithm that visually represents networks by simulating a physical system where nodes are connected by springs
+**Fruchterman-Reingold** is a force-directed graph drawing algorithm that visually represents networks by simulating a physical system where nodes are connected by springs.
+The
+Fruchterman-Reingold algorithm is simply a clever method for neatly drawing diagrams that show how things are connected.
+Imagine the dots in the diagram are little magnets and springs.
+The springs pull connected dots together, while the magnets push all dots away from each other so they don't bunch up.
+The algorithm repeatedly adjusts the position of every dot based on these pulling and pushing forces, starting from a random mess and slowly calming the movement until the whole picture becomes a stable, clear map of the network.
+This makes it easy to look at the picture and instantly understand complex relationships, like who is friends with whom in a social group

 ![Graph Overview](https://www.researchgate.net/publication/301217160/figure/fig9/AS:359956277678080@1462831674860/Force-directed-layout-Fruchterman-Reingold-algorithm-of-an-example-ground-truth-network.png)